AKSW/query-expansion-benchmark/README.md

 - If you plan to use the benchmark or any part of the code for benchmark your query expansion approach, you might have to proper reference BM25F, [KBox](http://github.com/aksw/KBox) and [openQA](http://openqa.aksw.org).

-- If you want to use the code or any part of this benchmark for your own propose

 - Any use of the benchmark or any part of the code for exclusive propouse is not authorized.
 In order to do that, you have to contact the author.